Kym Ng: Career

 In 2005, Ng was approached by director Wee Li Lin to star in the film, Gone Shopping.
 Her performance was stated by the Straits Times as "(Kym) Ng is a revelation here.
 Her role Clara, who could have been a self-indulgent bore of a character, is beguilingly shy, naively yearning and sweetly forlorn."
 The film took two years to complete (June 2005 to July 2007).
 Ng was quoted on U-weekly magazine that she was mentally prepared that the film would not follow through.
 The principal shoot of the film commenced in December 2006 to March 2007.

+Ng also hosted The Sheng Siong Show when it started in 2007.

 In 2011, Ng hosted the highly acclaimed variety show Love on a Plate.
 The programme won Best Variety Programme and gotten Ng her third Best Variety Show Host win at the Star Awards 2011.
 It also won a "highly commended" recognition for Best Reality Programme at the 2011 Asian Television Awards.
 Her performance in Jobs Around the World bagged Ng her fourth Best Variety Show Host win, tying her with Sharon Au and Mark Lee for the record of most wins in the category.

-For acting, her role as the repressed Luo Na in "It Takes Two" secured Ng her first Best Actress nomination at the Star Awards.
-It was her second acting performance award nomination, following her Best Supporting Actress-nominated role as Hai De in The New Adventures of Wisely in 1998.
+For acting, her role as the repressed Luo Na in It Takes Two secured Ng her first Best Actress nomination at the Star Awards in 2013.
+It was her second acting performance award nomination, following her Best Supporting Actress nomination for her role as Hai De in The New Adventures of Wisely in 1998.
 At Star Awards 2018, her supporting role as Lu Meiguang in When Duty Calls garnered Ng her first acting performance award win at the award show.
 The win marks Ng's second acting performance award of her career, after being recognised at the 2005 Asian Television Awards for Best Comedy Performance by an Actress for her role in Durian King.